Viburnum opulus

-Viburnum opulus, commonly known as the guelder-rose, or guelder rose (/'ɡɛldər/), is an Old World species of flowering plant in the family Adoxaceae.
+Viburnum opulus, commonly known as the guelder-rose, or guelder rose (/'ɡɛldər/), is an Old World species of flowering plant in the family Viburnaceae.

 Description

 Viburnum opulus is a deciduous shrub growing to 4–5 m tall.
 The leaves are opposite, three-lobed, 5–10 cm long and broad, with a rounded base and coarsely serrated margins; they are superficially similar to the leaves of some maples, most easily distinguished by their somewhat wrinkled surface with impressed leaf venation.
 The leaf buds are green, with valvate bud scales.

 The hermaphrodite flowers are white, produced in corymbs 4–11 cm in diameter at the top of the stems.
 Each corymb comprises a ring of outer sterile flowers 1.5–2 cm in diameter with conspicuous petals, surrounding a center of small (5 mm) fertile flowers.
 The flowers are produced in early summer and are pollinated by insects.
 The fruit is a globose bright red drupe 7–10 mm in diameter, containing a single seed.
 The seeds are dispersed by birds.

 Its fruit persists for an average of 200 days, and always bears 1 seed per fruit.
 Fruits average 88.0% water, and their dry weight includes 17.3% carbohydrates and 1.3% lipids.